-- 83. Based on this analysis, breeding species for which the site might be construed as nationally important (i.e. supporting greater than 1% of UK species totals) are red-throated diver, dunlin, whimbrel, arctic skua golden plover and great skua, and in some years black-tailed godwit and whooper swan (Table 15). - 84.
-The Viking survey areas make up about 10% of the land area of Shetland.
+91. Based on this analysis, breeding species for which the Viking survey area might be construed as nationally important (i.e. supporting greater than 1% of UK species totals) are red-throated diver, whooper swan, whimbrel, black-tailed godwit and Arctic skua (Table 15).
+The numbers of dunlin, golden plover and great skua breeding within in the Viking survey area are on average probably slightly below 1% of the UK populations of these species.

+92. The Viking survey areas make up about 10% of the land area of Shetland.
 Therefore, it might be construed as regionally important for a species if it supports more than 10% of the Shetland population.
-On this basis, the breeding species that are of regional importance are red-throated diver, greylag goose, wigeon, merlin, red grouse, golden plover, lapwing, snipe, whimbrel, curlew, common sandpiper, wood pigeon, and goldcrest, and in some years black-tailed godwit, whooper swan and fieldfare (Table 15).
+On this basis, the breeding species that are of regional importance are red-throated diver, whooper swan, greylag goose, wigeon, merlin, red grouse, golden plover, lapwing, snipe, whimbrel, curlew, common sandpiper, black-tailed godwit, wood pigeon, and goldcrest, and in some years redwing and fieldfare (Table 15).